 The time-frame of an account balance going to a bad debt is usually 180 days of non-payment.
 The creditor can no longer keep the debt on their books as an asset and therefore write it off as a bad debt.

-The account balance is placed as zero on their books.
 But this does not mean you no longer owe the debt.
-The account may be transferred or sold to a collection agency and a negative credit mark will be entered on your credit reports.
+The account may be transferred or sold to a collection agency and a negative credit mark will be entered on your credit reports by the creditor and the collection agency.
 Charge-offs are difficult to remove but there are ways to dispute a charge-off which may result in it being removed from your credit report.
+You can request a creditor to substantiate each and every fact they are reporting about the charge-off.
+Demand that they prove a particular fact about the listing or delete it.

 Unpaid charge-offs can also lead to a legal action.
 The original creditor or collection agency can pursue legal action as long as the debt is within the statute of limitations.
 After the statute of limitations has run, a debtor can no longer be sued and the debt basically becomes uncollectible.

 Base charge-off disputes on a factual inaccuracy

 Account Balance.
 Has the account been transferred or sold to a collection agency?
 If so, the account balance should be at zero.
 Many times the account balance will report on the charge-off account as well as the collection agency account.
 This can hurt your credit-utilization, making it look like you owe both the creditor that sold the account and the collection agency.
 An original creditor who has sold or transferred the account to a collection agency cannot continue to report a balance owed.
 If they report monthly it must report as a zero balance.
 If there is an amount owed once the account has been sold to a collection agency, then this is a factual error that can be disputed because it is inaccurate or incorrect credit reporting.